Understanding Real-Time Location Systems (RTLS) at a Practical Scale. What You can do with an RTLS Evaluation Kit

 Bonus: Location-based time and motion studies

-Even just a backpack’s worth of equipment can be enough to start automating time-motion studies.
+Even just an evaluation kit worth of equipment can be enough to start automating time-motion studies.
 Such studies could entail quantifying how containers move between workstations, identifying periods of idleness for key equipment, or measuring how bottlenecks occur in a location-based process.

 Industrial engineers are often already conducting time-motion studies, generally using manual processes, which can require a great deal of effort and expense.
 Real-time location cuts out the need for starting or stopping a timer or analyzing hours of footage.
 It can also eliminate the need for human observation in the moment, since precise location histories will be available afterward to study what’s going on and run analytics to help improve processes.